dell/csm-docs/content/docs/authorization/cli.md

 ##### Optional Flags
 ```
   -h, --help       Help for delete
+  -a, --array-insecure   Skip certificate validation of the storage array
       --insecure   Skip certificate validation of the CSM Authorization Proxy Server
 ```